IlyaLab/FMStates/README.md

 Usage:
 Before building the framework, make sure docker is installed and running in your system.
+All datasts used in the manuscript of "Functional module states framework reveals cell states for drug and target prediction" by Guangrong Qin et al., can be found in https://osf.io/34xnm/?view_only=5b968aebebe14d4c97ff9d7ce4cb5070

 Step 1: initate and build the environment
 ./cli.rb build